variancehammer/CQB/core_rules.md

 * Units with both the *Flyer* battlefield role may not be taken
 * No unit requiring more than a 60mm round base may be chosen

+## Warlords ##
+Warlords for each force should be selected as normal as detailed in the main Warhammer 40K rulebook.
+However, Warlord Traits and Artifacts should only be used in games larger than 500 points (XX Power Levels).

+## Terrain ##

+Interacting with terrain is, by necessity, a larger component of *CQB* games than standard games of Warhammer 40K.
+As a result, there are additional special rules for terrain and environmental effects taking place in unpredictable, often unstable, environments.

+**Airlocks and Doors**: Passages within *CQB* battlefields can be sealed off using reinforced doors, airlocks, force fields or other controllable barriers.
+These barriers have three states: *Locked*, *Unlocked* and *Restricted Access*.
+* **Locked**: A locked barrier cannot be passed, save by destroying either the barrier or its locking mechanism.
+Once a locked barrier has been destroyed, remove it from play - it is no longer functional.
+* **Unlocked**: A barrier may be opened or closed by the first unit that comes within 1" of the barrier in each turn.
+This unit may move through the door freely (and optionally close it behind them).
+A barrier may only be moved through this way once per turn - any additional units wishing to move through an *Unlocked* barrier that has been closed must destroy it.
+* **Restricted Access**: A restricted access barrier is treated as *Unlocked* by one side (typically, but not always, the *Defender*), and *Locked* by the other.

+**Destroying Doors**: